reusePort

 bool Worker::$reusePort

-Enabling port reuse allows multiple unrelated processes to listen on the same port, with the system kernel handling load balancing and deciding which process to handle the socket connection.
-This prevents the thundering herd effect and can improve the performance of multi-process short connection applications.
+When port reuse is enabled, multiple unrelated processes are allowed to listen on the same port, and the system kernel performs load balancing to determine which process handles the socket connection, avoiding the thundering herd problem and improving the performance of multi-process short connection applications.

 Note: This feature requires PHP version >=7.0.